adamy/cp-developer-assessment/README.md

 Once completed please push the completed solution to your own repo and send us the link.
 <br/><br/>
 We look forward to seeing your submission and have fun!

+# Developer Implementation Note by adamy

+**Back End**
+1. Refactored the backend architecture by organizing the code into the controller-service-repository pattern.
+2. Added unit tests for crucial components.

+**Front End**
+1. Developed the Angular UI for the API.
+2. Implemented the "mark as complete" feature.
+3. Added field validation and notifications for API errors.
+4. Created unit tests for Angular components.